timkelty/shipit-captain/README.md

 ## Usage

 You can organize your config files any way you like.
 Below is my preference, as it still allows `shipit-cli` commands to work, as well as those intended for `shipit-captain`.
-The only requirment is you must separate your `shipit.config` exports. tas
+The only requirement is you must separate your `shipit.config` exports.

 ### Example `shipitfile.js`
 ```js
 module.exports = require('./config/shipit').init;